-• Special Assignment will now only apply to those individuals who are hired into positions after July 1, 2022.
-This means that forced and voluntary transfers who choose placement during seniority movement will not be on special assignment and will be on a school's roster moving forward.
-(This is a change made as a result of the new PFT Collective Bargaining Agreement.)

-- For the first time, leave positions (positions that will be six weeks or longer in length) can be filled during site selection.
-An individual who fills a leave position will be identified to be moved from their location to another location when the individual they are covering for returns from leave. - Effective January 1, 2022, the current Special Education certificates for PK-8 and 7-12 have changed to Special Education PK-12 and no longer require an additional content area certification.
-The Special Education PK-8 and 7-12 certificates will no longer be issued but will remain valid for those Educators that already hold those certificates.
-An option is available through the Pennsylvania Department of Education to expand the scope of those certificates to include the grade levels that aren't currently held.
+- Special Assignment will now only apply to those individuals who are hired into positions after July 1, 2023.
+This means that forced and voluntary transfers who choose vacancies (not leave positions) during seniority movement will not be on special assignment and will be on a school's roster moving forward.
+(This is a change made as a result of the new PFT Collective Bargaining Agreement.) - Leave positions (positions that will be six weeks or longer in length) can be filled during site selection.
+An individual who fills a leave position will be identified to be moved from their location to another location when the individual they are covering for returns from leave.
+The Office of Talent will not move individuals hired for leaves until the individual they were hired to cover for has returned and has sustained 90% attendance for four weeks. - Principals do not need to follow up with teachers regarding potential moves.
+Instead, once the person returning from leave has achieved 90% attendance for four weeks, the Talent Partner will follow up with the Talent Specialist to ensure the individual is moved.
+If the individual moving was hired prior to July 1, 2023, they can elect to choose a position that is not on special assignment (a vacancy) or a position that is on special assignment (a leave position). - Leave positions (positions that will be six weeks or longer in length) will be posted within Taleo unless they have been filled by an SDP teacher.
+Talent Partners are responsible for ensuring that all teacher and counselor roles that will be vacant for six or more weeks are available both through Aesop for substitutes and through Taleo for SDP employees. - Effective January 1, 2022, the current Special Education certificates for PK-8 and 7-12 have changed to Special Education PK-12 and no longer require an additional content area certification.
+The Special Education PK-8 and 7-12 certificates will no longer be issued but will remain valid for those educators that already hold those certificates.
+An option is available through the Pennsylvania Department of Education to expand the scope of those certificates to include the grade levels that are not currently held.